Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 Currently this blog is built on Astro, specifically its using the `astrowind` open source project.
 You can check it out <a href="https://github.com/onwidget/astrowind" target="_blank">here</a>

 All my code is not Astro specific, it's normal Javascript code with some Server Side Logic behind it.
 The only thing platform specific is the deployment to Netlify, but I show how you can easily replicate it on Vercel if thats your poison.

+A small note: I intentionally wrote the code in a way that it's not Astro specific, so you can easily replicate it on any other framework, by manipulating the DOM directly and using native Javascript methods.
+Doing it this way makes it easier to understand and more importantly it's easier to replicate in your own project that might use a different framework.

 ### 1. The Author Profile Component